-Listings in Radio Times between 1923 and 2009 are available online in the BBC genome.
+Listings in Radio Times between 1923 and 2009 are available online in the BBC Genome.
 Out of 237 radio broadcasts that identify Margaret as a performer, 76 give no details of the works performed, and some of the others have incomplete information.
-We are currently researching these at the BBC Written Archives Centre and expect to finish shortly.
-There are also 48 recordings in the British Library Sound Archives, though many do not identify the broadcast.
+We have researched these at the BBC Written Archives Centre.
+Their Artist files have also identified some broadcasts of Margaret's for which the BBC Genome does not give the perfomers.
+There are 47 taped broadcasts in the British Library Sound Archives, though many do not identify the radio programme.

 A Dictionary-Catalog of Modern British Composers, Alan Poulton (2001)

 A catalogue of works by 54 British composers born between 1891 and 1923, in three volumes.
-Gives details of all known first performances (f.p., f.broad.p, f.Brit.p., etc.), accounting for 7% of works in the Performances list.
+Gives details of all known first performances (f.p., f.broad.p, f.Brit.p., etc.) of these works.
+Accounts for 5% of the works.

 A Chronicle of First Broadcast Performances of Musical Works in the United Kingdom, 1923-1996, ed.
 Mitchell and Poulton (2000)

 Contains information taken from the BBC Programme-as-Broadcast log.
-Less complete than the volumes above.
-Our own scrutiny of these logs (see above) has uncovered a few additional premieres.
+Accounts for 4% of the works.
+Less complete than the volumes above, as premieres are not always indicated in the logs.
+Our own scrutiny of the logs (see above) uncovered a few errors and omissions.

 Neue Musik in alten Mauern: Die "Gattiker-Hausabende für zeitgenössische Musik" – Einer Berner Konzertgeschichte 1940-1967, Doris Lanz

 History of a long-running series of contemporary music concerts in Bern.
-Includes peformances by Margaret between 1942 and 1950, comprising 10% of the works in the Performances list.
+Includes peformances by Margaret between 1942 and 1950, accounting for 9% of the works.
 For two concerts in which another pianist took part we are unable to deduce which part of the programme Margaret played; these works are listed in other repertoire.

-Some information on Margaret's performances in Switzerland and Europe in the 1940s was found in letters held at the BBC Written Archives Centre.
+Some information on Margaret's performances in Switzerland and Europe in the 1940s was found in letters held by the BBC Written Archives Centre.

 Advertisements, articles, books, and catalogues.
-A few works have no other source.
+5% of the works have no other source.